OFAC Release of Blocked Funds

 Contact us to get consultation regarding OFAC Blocked Assets

 If your funds were blocked by mistake, 31 CFR 501.806 comes into play.
 We prepare and submit a detailed application — a “31 CFR 501.806 — Request for a Compliance Release.”
-This document is sent directly via email to [email protected].
+This document facilitates the release of blocked funds and is sent directly via email to [email protected].
 We know how to ensure that your application is heard and considered, and we will strive to have your assets and funds unblocked as quickly as possible.

-If your assets have been frozen under sanctions imposed by the Office of Foreign Assets Control (OFAC), the process of unblocking them may be far more complex than it appears at first glance.
-According to 31 CFR 501.801(b), unblocking applications can only be submitted by the asset owners themselves or their legal representatives.
+When your assets are frozen from OFAC sanctions, locking them might be complex.
+According to 31 CFR 501.801(b), an OFAC unblocking application can only be submitted by the asset owners or their legal representatives.

 We Also Represent the Following Practice Areas: